LOH Staff

 As an educator, Joel has been a guest lecturer, a guest faculty member at Bennington (VT) College, and a master electrician and student mentor for the theater department at Dartmouth College.
 When he’s not in the theater, Joel enjoys resting with his family as well as fly fishing, hunting, kayaking, and camping.

-Maureen has called the Upper Valley home for the past 15 years and is excited to have the opportunity to contribute to the vitality of the community through work at Lebanon Opera House.
-In her role, Maureen is responsible for enhancing the corporate sponsorship program by developing mutually beneficial partnerships with businesses throughout the area.
-She is excited to strengthen existing business relations and create new partnerships that will support LOH’s work to bring transformational arts experiences to our community.
+Maureen has called the Upper Valley home for more than 20 years and is thrilled to contribute to the vitality of the community through her work at Lebanon Opera House.
+She leads the Advancement Team, working to expand LOH’s visibility and fundraising capacity through strategic communications and meaningful partnerships with donors, business leaders, and community members.
+She looks forward to strengthening existing connections and welcoming new supporters who share LOH’s mission to bring transformational arts experiences to the community.

-Maureen lives in Hanover with her husband and two young children.
-They enjoy an active lifestyle with lots of hiking, swimming, and bike riding in the warm months, and skiing and skating in the colder months.
-And, look forward to becoming more involved in the arts as part of the LOH community!
+Maureen lives in Hanover with her husband and two children.
+Together, they enjoy an active lifestyle — hiking, swimming, and biking in the warmer months, and skiing and skating in the winter.
+They are excited to deepen their connection to the arts as part of the LOH community.

-A Massachusetts native, Linda has been an enthusiastic member of the Upper Valley community for twenty-plus years.
-Linda’s professional background includes the visual arts, graphic design, event planning and event production.
-While living in Boston, she was a partner in hullabaloo!, a women-owned, multi-media event production company whose focus was defying stereotypes and bringing diverse communities of people together to celebrate shared interests.
+Originally from Massachusetts, Linda has been an enthusiastic member of the Upper Valley community for twenty-plus years.
+Her professional background includes fundraising, the visual arts, and event production.
+While living in Boston, she was a partner in hullabaloo!, a women-owned, multi-media event production company whose focus was bringing diverse communities of people together through the arts.
 Linda has worked for several Upper Valley organizations, including the Hopkins Center for the Arts at Dartmouth College where she was the Membership Program Coordinator.
-She has been a volunteer at LOH since 2018 and is delighted to have joined the staff as Development Associate in December 2023.
+She joined Team LOH as a volunteer in 2018 and is delighted to have joined the staff in 2023.

-Linda holds a B.F.A. in painting from the University of Massachusetts at Amherst; areas of ongoing study include digital art and printmaking.
-When she’s not working to help LOH provide transformational arts experiences for everyone in our community, you can find her in the garden at her home in Claremont, NH.
+Linda holds a B.F.A. in painting from the University of Massachusetts at Amherst; areas of ongoing exploration include printmaking and digital art.
+When she’s not working to help LOH provide transformational arts experiences for everyone in our community, you can find her in the gardens or the studio at her home in Claremont, NH.

 Hailing from the Upper Valley, Lucas graduated with a Bachelor of Music in Vocal Performance from Keene State College (KSC Class of ’21).
 Having joined the LOH team shortly after graduating, Lucas has loved learning and engaging with the community he grew up with.
 Learn more about Lucas